lawrenceagles/nodejs-in-action/chapter18-child-processes/07-detached-process-and-stdio-configuration/README.md

-# 06-hello-detached-process
+# 07-detached-process-and-stdio-configuration

-> executing a non-Node application, as a detached process, so that it can keep running even when the parent process dies
+> creating a detached child process from a Node.js parent program and severing all links to the child so that the parent can terminate and the child keeps running.

 ## Description

-This example illustrates how to start a detached process from a Node.js application using `spawn` so that it is unaffected with what happens with the parent process (normally, any child process will be terminated when the parent process is terminated).
+This example demonstrates how to start a detached process from a Node.js application using `spawn` so that it is unaffected with what happens with the parent process (normally, any child process will be terminated when the parent process is terminated).

 In the example, we run a long running script stored in `scripts/` using `spawn`.
 This script writes a record every second to the file `execution-log.txt`.